 How are my grades recorded if I participate in Indiana Tech’s Early Start program?: Your grades will be posted twice: once on your high school transcript and once on your permanent college transcripts.
 Once your college course has been completed your instructor will submit your final grade.
-If you fill out the Student and Parent Consent form, your official college transcripts will be mailed to your high school after every semester with the appropriate grade received.
-You can view your unofficial college transcript on you my.indianatech.edu account.
+Once you fill out the Early Start Student and Parent Consent and Release form, your official college transcripts will be mailed to your high school after every semester with the appropriate grade received.
+You can view your unofficial college transcript on your my.indianatech.edu account.

 - No grade exchange will be made unless you completely repeat the course.